Mixed Breed Dogs

 About the Golden Mountain Dog

-The Golden Mountain Dog is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Golden Mountain Dog is best matched with experienced owners.
+The Golden Mountain Dog is a cross between the Golden Retriever and Bernese Mountain Dog.
+The Golden Mountain Dog is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Golden Mountain Dog is best matched with experienced owners.
 Typically standing 24 to 28 inches and weighing 75 to 120 pounds, this breed has a life expectancy of 9 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Golden Mountain Dog brings a distinct combination of traits that sets it apart.
 The Golden Mountain Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Golden Mountain Dog loves being close to its people and forms strong bonds with every member of the household.